aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLSX in Android via Java or Online App" h2="Export PPTM file to XLSX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PPTM files to XLSX files arises when users want to access the data contained in the PPTM file in a spreadsheet format.
+XLSX files are the standard format for spreadsheets, and they are supported by a wide range of applications.
+Converting PPTM files to XLSX files allows users to access the data in the PPTM file in a more convenient and user-friendly format.

+<h2>How Aspose.Total Helps for PPTM to XLSX Conversion</h2>

-You can easily convert PPTM file to XLSX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables users to easily convert PPTM files to XLSX files in a two-step process.
+In the first step, users can export PPTM files to HTML by using Aspose.Slides for Android via Java.
+In the second step, users can convert HTML to XLSX by using Aspose.Cells for Android via Java.
+This two-step process makes it easy for users to convert PPTM files to XLSX files in their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}